ScriptFUSION/Porter/README.md

 When `transform()` or `transformAsync()` is called the transformer may iterate each record and change it in any way, including removing or inserting additional records.
 The record collection must be returned by the method, whether or not changes were made.

-Transformers should also implement the `__clone` magic method if the they store any object state, in order to facilitate deep copy when Porter clones the owning `ImportSpecification` during import.
+Transformers should also implement the `__clone` magic method if they store any object state, in order to facilitate deep copy when Porter clones the owning `ImportSpecification` during import.

 Filtering
 ---------

 Filtering provides a way to remove some records.
 For each record, if the specified predicate function returns `false` (or a falsy value), the record will be removed, otherwise the record will be kept.
 The predicate receives the current record as an array as its first parameter and context as its second parameter.

-In general we would like to avoid filtering because it is inefficient to import data and then immediately remove some of it, but some immature APIs do not provide a way to reduce the data set on the server, so filtering on the client is the only alternative.
+In general, we would like to avoid filtering because it is inefficient to import data and then immediately remove some of it, but some immature APIs do not provide a way to reduce the data set on the server, so filtering on the client is the only alternative.
 Filtering also invalidates the record count reported by some resources, meaning we no longer know how many records are in the collection before iteration.

 ### Example